I am standing at the window

 he laughs a great deal, displaying his big-toothed grin.

-He is attractive in his sincerity and humour.
+He is attractive in his sincerity and humor.

 He shares a great deal,